-US trio thank Trump for North Korea release
+Trump greets men freed by North Korea

-Three Americans released by North Korea on Wednesday have thanked President Donald Trump and his Secretary of State Mike Pompeo for securing their freedom.

-The men are flying to Andrews Air Force Base near Washington, where Mr Trump will welcome them early on Thursday.
+US President Donald Trump has welcomed home three American detainees released by North Korea.

+Mr Trump said it was a "special night for these really great people" as they arrived at the Andrews Air Force Base near Washington.

-The White House said they had been freed as a gesture of goodwill ahead of the planned meeting between Mr Trump and North Korean leader Kim Jong-un.
+The White House said the trio had been freed as a gesture of goodwill ahead of the planned meeting between Mr Trump and North Korean leader Kim Jong-un.

-Mr Trump said the venue for the talks would be announced "within three days".
+Mr Trump said he thought the summit would be "a big success".

+The three men, Kim Hak-song, Tony Kim and Kim Dong-chul, were smiling and waving and appeared in good health.

+In an impromptu chat before the media with Mr Trump, Kim Dong-chul said: "It's like a dream and we are very, very happy.
+We were treated in many different ways.
+For me, I had to do a lot of labour.
+But when I got sick I was also treated by them."

-"We would like to express our deep appreciation to the United States government, President Trump, Secretary Pompeo and the people of the United States for bringing us home," Kim Hak-song, Tony Kim and Kim Dong-chul said in a statement.
+The three had released an earlier statement saying: "We would like to express our deep appreciation to the United States government, President Trump, Secretary [of State Mike] Pompeo and the people of the United States for bringing us home.

 "We thank God and all our families and friends who prayed for us and for our return."

-The three men had been jailed for anti-state activities and placed in labour camps.
+The trio had been jailed for anti-state activities and placed in labour camps.

-Their release came during a visit to Pyongyang by Mr Pompeo to arrange details of the meeting between Mr Trump and Mr Kim.
+It came during a visit to Pyongyang by Mr Pompeo to arrange details of the meeting between Mr Trump and Kim Jong-un.

-"I appreciate Kim Jong-un doing this and allowing them to go," Mr Trump said.

-In his tweet, Mr Trump added that he would personally greet the detainees when they arrive at Andrews Air Force Base at 02:50 EDT (06:50GMT) on Thursday.

-Their plane made brief stops at a US air base in Japan and in Alaska en route to Washington.

-Kim Jong-un said he accepted a US proposal to grant the three detainees an amnesty, adding that his meeting with President Trump would be an "excellent first step" towards improving the situation on the Korean peninsula, according to the North Korean state news agency KCNA.
+Mr Kim said he had accepted a US proposal to grant the three detainees an amnesty, adding that his meeting with President Trump would be an "excellent first step" towards improving the situation on the Korean peninsula, according to the North Korean state news agency KCNA.

-One of the detainees was jailed in 2015, the other two have been in prison for just over a year.
-Their convictions have been widely condemned as political and an abuse of human rights.
+The convictions of the trio were widely condemned as political and an abuse of human rights.

 Who are the freed Americans?